 Child molestation crimes are taken very seriously in California.
-There is a certain stigma involved with these cases due to the nature of the crime and the act against minors.
+There is a certain stigma involved with these cases due to the nature of the crime and the age of the alleged victims.

 Lewd or Lascivious Acts with a Minor (PC 288)